Featured

 Books

 Welcome to iSoftwerks.
 Thank you for visiting!
-Learn about me on the About page, or view my author page on Amazon.
-I hope you take time to browse a few of the book pages.
-Use the scroll buttons on the right to review descriptions of the books.
+Learn about me on the About page.
+Use the scroll buttons on the right to review images of the bookcovers.
 Hover on the image and a banner button will pop up.
-Clicking on the button will link to the book page.
-Select the Library image, which will direct you to the library page which features links to all novels by Steve Croy.
-Enjoy your stay at iSoftwerks!
+Clicking on the button will link to a preview page for the novel.
+Or, if you so choose, you may use the buttons below the bookcover to purchase a copy of the novel.
+The Library image will direct you to the bookshelves which features preview links to all novels by Steve Croy.

 Library Page